 DIY Saves You Money

-Besides the satisfaction that you installed the floor yourself and the boasting rights that come with that, installing your own bamboo floors means not having to hire professionals to do the job for you and this can save you money; sometimes a lot of money.
+Besides the satisfaction that you installed the floor yourself and the boasting rights that come with that, installing your own bamboo flooring means not having to hire professionals to do the job for you and this can save you money; sometimes a lot of money.
 Depending on how many square feet of flooring you plan to put in, you could save anywhere from a few hundred dollars to thousands of dollars.

-Tips on Bamboo Flooring Installation
+Tips on Do It Yourself Floating Bamboo Flooring Installation

-FIVE – Once the floor is down, install baseboards around the perimeter of the room to hide the expansion gaps.
+FOUR – Once the floor is down, install baseboards around the perimeter of the room to hide the expansion gaps.

 Installing Bamboo is Easier than Most Other Flooring Options